Punisher (album): Themes

 Punisher has been described as an indie rock, emo-folk, and indie folk album.
 Lyrically, it tackles themes of "missed connections, the tension between the inner and outer self, [and] the lonely ache of watching things end."
-In a press release, Bridgers used the words "crying" and the feeling of numbness to describe its contents.
 Quinn Moreland of Pitchfork interpreted the LP as born from "languid spells of depression, desire, and self-destruction".
-The album's liner notes dedicate it to Max, a black pug Bridgers had for sixteen years until his passing in 2019.
-His death had a profound effect on Bridgers, who noted that "going home to an empty apartment was pretty fucked up" and that perhaps it worked its way into the darkness present on Punisher.
-She also credited the author Joan Didion as an inspiration on Punisher and referenced the podcast My Favorite Murder in two separate articles highlighting her influences on Punisher: "I think it probably snuck in (to the album)", she remarked.

-Bridgers' songwriting ranges from sardonic to sharply honest; Lindsay Zoladz of The New York Times observed that Bridgers "weav[es] tiny, specific, time-stamped details (chemtrails, Saltines, serotonin) into durable big-tent tapestries of feeling."
+Bridgers' songwriting ranges from sardonic to sharply honest; Zoladz observed that Bridgers "weav[es] tiny, specific, time-stamped details (chemtrails, Saltines, serotonin) into durable big-tent tapestries of feeling."
 Altogether, the album chronicles Bridgers' personal journey towards therapy and being able to better enjoy life.
-While Alps is rooted in trauma, Punisher identifies tools she used to deal with that trauma.
+While Stranger is rooted in trauma, Punisher identifies tools she used to deal with that trauma.